akalankaudesh/AI_interview_assistant/README.md

 An intelligent **voice-based interview assistant** built with **Python**, **OpenAI GPT**, and **real-time speech recognition**.

 This app listens to your voice, converts it into text using OpenAI Whisper, and generates human-like answers using GPT.
-Perfect for practicing technical interviews or building your own personal AI companion.

 ---